danielwilhelm/STATA-ME-test/README.md

 Perform the test using default options:

 ```
-// perform the test of the hypothesis of no measurement error in X
+// perform the test of the hypothesis of no measurement error in X1
-dgmtest Y1 X Z
+dgmtest Y1 X1 Z
-dgmtest Y2 X Z XL, ql(1)
+dgmtest Y2 X1 Z X2, ql(1)
 ```

 Perform the test, choosing the triangular kernel function:

 ```
-// perform the test of the hypothesis of no measurement error in X
+// perform the test of the hypothesis of no measurement error in X1
-dgmtest Y1 X Z, kernel(triangular)
+dgmtest Y1 X1 Z, kernel(triangular)
-dgmtest Y2 X Z XL, ql(1) kernel(triangular)
+dgmtest Y2 X1 Z X2, ql(1) kernel(triangular)
 ```